lexyehia/tinyapp/README.md

 - I have divided the various views into appropriate subfolders (and renamed them accordingly).

+- I have added an account management functionality, allowing the user to both Edit and Delete his account (full CRUD).

 ### Running it

 To start the app, make sure you `npm install && npm start` first.
 The app can then be accessed at `http://localhost:8080`.